EtchedPixels/RC2014-ROM/README.md

 For the simple 64K memory case see Ben's github for monitors, BASIC etc.
 These images are intended for development work to boot Fuzix and the like on a banked system.

+# Experimental CP/M ROM for Simple 80

+An (emulator tested only at this point) CP/M ROM for Simple 80